 At any time you may manage audit types.
 This may occur, for example, when specific areas, checklists, or checklist items were either added to or removed from your locations; after field auditors gave feedback on a dispatched audit checklist; or when you no longer need the audit type.
 You may:

-Reminders while editing the Template:
+Reminders while updating the template:

 How to Edit an Existing Audit Type